prarthnaadhikari/github-demo/README.md

 # github-demo
-A simple demo repository to shoe basic workflow
+A simple demo repository to show basic workflow